jblang/z80ctrl/README.md

 - Single-step debugging, breakpoints, and watchpoints to trace Z80 bus activity in real-time
 - Flexible MIT-licensed firmware can be the basis of your own SBC or breadboard computer
 - Expandable SPI bus allows bridging other SPI peripherals to the Z80

-I have made a [series of videos](https://www.youtube.com/watch?v=M8EIAxMpA-o&list=PLwP_dSEH4Oi_jAljWQ1H-TBiBL34LqYYm) demonstrating the design and features of the system.

 ## Documentation